 What’s on offer: Pins, buttons, stickers, a movie poster, original art and an original character commission are among the reward tier goodies.

-Why should you back it: Described as “bootleg vampire art based on the bootleg vampire himself!”
+Why you should back it: Described as “bootleg vampire art based on the bootleg vampire himself!”
 Enger’s Nosferatu drawings perfectly capture the sinisterly angular (and perhaps ironically iconic given his origins!)
 Count Orlok but are imbued with her own distinctive style.
 A sketchbook-type offering for established Murnau fans or for those wanting an accessibly fun entry point into the director’s work.

 – Andy Oliver